geoschem/geos-chem-cloud/scripts/README.md

 - Get source code, compile the model.

 4. Pull minimum neccessary input data from S3.
 See [./download_data/from_S3](./download_data/from_S3)
+- NOTE: This step is no longer needed for GEOS-Chem 12.7.0 and later.
+The deploy_GC.sh script will automatically do a GEOS-Chem dry-run and pull the required data from AWS to the EBS instance.

 5. Test a short model run to generate output data.
 Remember to remove cap_restart for a successfully GCHP run so it won't affect the next run.